ohosman04/SwingShift/README.md

 3.Package as JAR
 Now, use the jar command that comes with the Java Development Kit (JDK) to package your compiled classes and the manifest file into a JAR file.
 Open a command prompt (or terminal) and navigate to the SwingShift directory and manifest.txt are located.
 Then run the following command:

-jar cfm SwingShift.jar manifest.txt -C bin . -C lib . *.png *.txt
+jar cfm SwingShift.jar manifest.txt -C bin . -C lib . *.png *.txt logo.png AboutUs.txt Help.txt jpg.png mp3.png pdf.png pngpic.png ppt.png right-arrow.png wav.png

 4.Run the Batch File: Open the "Launch" batch file